 Repeat for each receiver you wish to pair.

 Sometimes a bluetooth or wifi connection in close proximity to the transmitter and receivers you are trying to pair will interfere with the bonding process, try moving away from any sources that might be causing the problem, such as a bluetooth mobile phone or wifi router.

 It is quite easy to think you have turned your Roger device off and not realise that you have muted it instead, or that it actually isn’t turned off at all and still actively working and discharging its internal battery.
 We recommend regardless that on day of use you put your Roger device on charge first thing so it will be there for you when you need it!

 N.B. charging your transmitter from the USB port of a computer doesn’t give the best charge, the best quality and most robust way to charge your transmitter is directly via a wall socket.

-To unpair all transmitters and receivers from your lead transmitter press and keep holding the ‘Connect’ key for around 10 seconds until after the light turns solid orange, all transmitters and receivers paired will be disconnected.
+To unpair all transmitters and receivers from your lead transmitter press and keep holding the ‘Connect’ key for around 10 seconds, then all transmitters and receivers paired will be disconnected.

-Let go of the button and then make sure you re-pair again to your receivers and other transmitters once you have done this!
+Make sure to re-pair your transmitter again to your receivers and other transmitters once you have done this!

 Roger Pen = press the on/off, the microphone, the accept and the decline call buttons all at the same time and hold for about 10 seconds.